infchg/infchg.github.io/QI/readme.md

 ```

-Fostering Models & Methods:
+Why ?

 Generic & Simple frameworks boost human innovation, helping rapid building & repetition:
    In the 70s, the DoD's Internet Protocol made easy to grow communications exponentially.
 In the 90’s the CERN's Web open format radically boosted the information exchange.
-In 201x's IBM's QisKit started seamless access to Quantum Computers for hundreds of thousands researchers.
+In 201x's QC offer on cloud gave seamless access to Quantum Computers for hundreds of thousands researchers.

+Own method refined from Industry Agile Six Sigma: Listen and innovate designs, measure, analyze, continuously automate, communicate and control.

 ---